Privacy Policy

 5.4.
 File processing for supported formats, including .txt, .csv, .docx, .xlsx, and .pptx, is performed locally in the browser.
 If the user creates a JSON dictionary, they may protect it with a password; encryption is performed locally.

 5.5.
-The extension uses chrome.storage.session for temporary current-session and current-tab state, including marker-to-original mappings.
+The extension uses chrome.storage.session for temporary current-session and current-tab state, including marker-to-original mappings and the current browser-session license OAuth confirmation.
 It uses chrome.storage.local for local masking policy settings, signed license token, public license dates, and a technical installation identifier.

 5.7.
 The user can delete local extension data by uninstalling the extension, clearing browser extension/site data, or using the browser's built-in data management controls.